Industrial and Systems Engineering, B.S./M.B.A.

 Core Area II: Natural Science (including one laboratory)

-PHYS 2514General Physics for Engineering and Science Majors (Core II) 24
+PHYS 2514General Physics for Engineering and Science Majors (Natural Science Elective with Lab) 24

 Core Area III: Social Science